ethan-ck/Alexandria/Networking/IP Addressing.md

 - Subnetting "Sub-Network"
 	- Ex.
 Dividing a network into parts for HR, Marketing....
+	- Minimum to configure a network = IP address and subnet mask

 - Types of IP Addresses
 	- Dotted Decimal